sveltejs/sapper/site/content/docs/04-cli-api.md

 You may call these via API or programmatically by importing the API (check the Sapper source for details on this).

-In the CLI, you can pass flags to each command, e.g. `sapper dev --legacy --ext '.svelte .svexy'`.
+In the CLI, you can pass flags to each command, e.g. `sapper dev --legacy --ext ".svelte .svexy"`.
 Here is a full list of common API flags/options and what they do:

 - `cwd` (`string`): the current working directory.
 Default `.`
 - `src` (`string`): the source to build from.
 Default `src`